junkerfamily/blackjack/features.md

 - Split pairs up to 4 hands maximum
 - Split Aces receive only one card per hand (no hit/double)
 - Insurance side bet (pays 2:1 when dealer has blackjack)
-- Even Money option when player has blackjack and dealer shows Ace
+- Even Money option - When player has blackjack and dealer shows Ace, player can take Even Money (1:1 payout) to guarantee a win, or decline to risk a push but potentially win 3:2
 - 5 Card Charlie rule (automatic win with 5 cards without busting)
 - Blackjack pays 3:2
 - Dealer must hit on 16 or less, stand on 17 or more